moonlightwork/remote-work-encyclopedia/docs/startups.md

 - [All Remote](https://about.gitlab.com/company/culture/all-remote/): **GitLab -** GitLab is an all-remote company with team members located in more than 60 countries around the world.
 We'll share what "all remote" really means.
 - [The Ultimate Guide to Remote Work](https://zapier.com/learn/remote-work/): **Zapier -** Working remotely and running a remote team seems like black magic to many.
 Yet at Zapier, we've been working remotely since our founding in October of 2011.
 This book shares everything we've learned about running a remote team—our successes and our failures.
 - [Stripe's fifth engineering hub is remote](https://stripe.com/en-it/blog/remote-hub): **Stripe -** Stripe has engineering hubs in San Francisco, Seattle, Dublin, and Singapore.
 We are establishing a fifth hub that is less traditional but no less important: Remote.
-- [How we support remote employees at Digital Ocean](emoteworkencyclopedia.com): **Digital Ocean -** Our remotee population totals over 200 employees, making up over 50% of our employees.
+- [How we support remote employees at Digital Ocean](emoteworkencyclopedia.com): **Digital Ocean -** Our remote population totals over 200 employees, making up over 50% of our employees.
 Here’s what we learned and how we adjusted our efforts to better support the remotee experience.

 ## Getting started